-Our adventures from the States to Wales began in September of 2014.
+Our adventures from the States to hike the Pembrokeshire Coast Path in Wales began in September of 2014.

 My older sister Jackie and I planned to visit the country of our (far off) heritage in our twilight years.
 Being fans of British mysteries, we’d discover what brogues, Wellies, and Anoraks (the attire) were and put them to use.
 We would wear tweed jackets and carry stylish walking sticks carved with elaborate designs.

-The facts are that we lost Mom in August 2008 from lung cancer and Dad eight months later to ALS.
-In 2013, Jackie was diagnosed with Rheumatoid Arthritis.
-This autoimmune disease impacts a person in numerous ways.
-Jackie manages her RA well and knows how far to physically push herself before taking a break.
-The onslaught of RA and never knowing how long we’re here, saw us bringing our travel forward by 20+ years.
-It’s good to create special memories now, right now, when you’re able.
-Rather than living the response Dad famously gave when his little kids requested the impossible—like a pony, “Someday.”
+Or did the impetus to travel stem from losing Mom in August 2008 (lung cancer) and Dad eight months (ALS)?
+In 2013, Jackie was diagnosed with Rheumatoid Arthritis, an autoimmune disease impacting a person in numerous ways.
+The onslaught of RA and never knowing how long we’re on earth, saw us bringing our travel forward by 20+ years.
+We’ve learned the wisdom of creating special memories now, right now, when you’re able.
+We disregard Dad’s famous response when his little kids requested the impossible—like a pony, “Someday.”

 I’ve rambled around the Italian coast from La Spezia to San Fruttuoso and on four of the Hawaiian Islands.
 These are exquisite places, allowed to be self-righteous about their magnificence.
 Water colors vary from blue to green to transparent enough to see through.
 Waves move from crashing and surf-able to smooth and soothing.
 The terrain changes between easy strolls to hiking-poles-required-steepness.
 All of it combines to produce tremendous beauty.
 My overwhelming love of Wales takes nothing away from what a trip to either of these places can do for a wander-lusting spirit.

 It took us five years to put together that initial trip.
-What finally pushed us into taking that first step—literally—was learning about the Pembrokeshire Coast Path.
-Incredibly stunning views await as you hike north/south from St. Dogmael’s to Amroth and fifty towns in between.
+Discovering the Pembrokeshire Coast Path pushed us into taking that first step—literally.
+The incredible, stunning views unfold as you hike north/south from St. Dogmael’s to Amroth and fifty towns in between.
 In three journeys, we’ve hit fifteen stop-points so far.
 See why we need to keep going back?

 Part of the reason for repeating Saundersfoot was the owner of Edith Cottage, a homey place to rent.
 Sara is delightful, as a temporary landlord and long-term friend.
 We followed up our first trip by sending her sister-adoption papers.
 The second trip, we got together for lunch and later enjoyed ice cream as we strolled along Saundersfoot’s promenade.
 For us, connecting with place goes hand in hand with connecting to people.